 Things to do at Dartmoor

-As with all of the UK National Parks, Dartmoor has a wealth of things to do.
+As with all of the UK National Parks, Dartmoor has a wealth of things to do, making this one of the most popular UK national parks.

 From climbing to canoeing, horse riding to geocaching, you definitely won’t get bored here.